sanjaybisht899/obsidian/Questions.md

 ---
-diamond problem proper explaination difference between map and flatmap how would you improve the resiliency of a service

-Explained the architecture. - Discussed the message queues used and why we didn't use a standard message queue. - Described the use case of Kafka in my application. - Shared a scenario where I had to debug issues with missing messages in Kafka.
+Explained the architecture.

+Discussed the message queues used and why we didn't use a standard message queue.

+Described the use case of Kafka in my application.

+Shared a scenario where I had to debug issues with missing messages in Kafka.

 https://itnext.io/understanding-oauth-2-0-architecture-use-cases-benefits-and-limitations-part-2-bad43ad4176 -- Auth Token